An Introduction to Probabilistic Programming: Syntax

 Note that we have not explicitly enumerated primitive functions in the FOPPL.
 We will implicitly assume existence of arithmetic primitives like \fop{+}, \fop{-}, \fop{*}, and \fop{/}, as well as distribution primitives like \fop{normal} and \fop{discrete}.
-In addition we will assume the following functions for interacting with data structures \begin{itemize} \item \fop{(first $e$)} retrieves the first element of a list or vector $e$. \item \fop{(last $e$)} retrieves the last element of a list or vector $e$. \item \fop{(append $e_1$ $e_2$)} appends $e_2$ to the end of a list or vector $e_1$.\footnote{Readers familiar with Lisp dialects will notice that \fop{append} differs somewhat from the semantics of primitives like \fop{cons}, which prepends to a list, or the Clojure primitive \fop{conj} which prepends to a list and appends to a vector.} \item \fop{(get $e_1$ $e_2$)} retrieves an element at index $e_2$ from a list or vector $e_1$, or the element at key $e_2$ from a hash map $e_1$. \item \fop{(put $e_1$ $e_2$ $e_3$)} replaces the element at index/key $e_2$ with the value $e_3$ in a vector or hash-map $e_1$. \item \fop{(remove $e_1$ $e_2$)} removes the element at index/key $e_2$ with the value $e_2$ in a vector or hash-map $e_1$. \end{itemize}
+In addition we will assume the following functions for interacting with data structures \begin{itemize} \item \fop{(first $e$)} retrieves the first element of a list or vector $e$. \item \fop{(rest $e$)} returns a list or vector containing the second to last elements of a list or vector $e$. \item \fop{(last $e$)} retrieves the last element of a list or vector $e$. \item \fop{(append $e_1$ $e_2$)} appends $e_2$ to the end of a list or vector $e_1$.\footnote{Readers familiar with Lisp dialects will notice that \fop{append} differs somewhat from the semantics of primitives like \fop{cons}, which prepends to a list, or the Clojure primitive \fop{conj} which prepends to a list and appends to a vector.} \item \fop{(get $e_1$ $e_2$)} retrieves an element at index $e_2$ from a list or vector $e_1$, or the element at key $e_2$ from a hash map $e_1$. \item \fop{(put $e_1$ $e_2$ $e_3$)} replaces the element at index/key $e_2$ with the value $e_3$ in a vector or hash-map $e_1$. \item \fop{(remove $e_1$ $e_2$)} removes the element at index/key $e_2$ in a vector or hash-map $e_1$. \end{itemize}

-Note that FOPPL primitives are pure functions.
+Note that primitive procedures in the FOPPL are pure functions.
 In other words, the \fop{append}, \fop{put}, and \fop{remove} primitives do not modify $e_1$ in place, but instead return a modified copy of $e_1$.
 Efficient implementations of such functionality may be advantageously achieved via pure functional data structures \citep{okasaki1999purely}.

 Finally we note that we have not specified any type system or specified exactly what values are allowable in the language.
-For example, \hop{(sample e)} will fail if at runtime \hop{e} does not evaluate to a distribution-typed value.
+For example, \hop{(sample e)} will fail if at runtime \hop{e} does not evaluate to a distribution.

 \begin{foppl}[mathescape,caption={Bayesian linear regression in the FOPPL.},label={foppl:linreg},float=t,floatplacement=t] (defn observe-data [slope intercept x y] (let [fx (+ (* slope x) intercept)] (observe (normal fx 1.0) y)))